The commutative algebra of congruence ideals and applications to number theory: Introduction

 Here, for any ideal $J\subset A$, we set

 the $J$-torsion submodule in $M$.
-The hypothesis that $\lambda_\fp$ is an isomorphism implies that this $\mco$-module is also of finite length.
+The hypothesis that $\lambda_\fp$ is an isomorphism implies that the length of the $\mco$-module $\cmod_{\lambda}(M)$ is finite.
+As is explained in Remark~\ref{re:cmod-lattice}, the definition fits into the paradigm of congruence modules attached to lattice decompositions discussed above, and in particular, $\cmod_\lambda(M)=0$ if and only if the the $A$-submodule $M[\fp]\subseteq M$ has a direct complement.

-Motivated by number theory, in \cite{Iyengar/Khare/Manning:2024a} we defined congruence modules in higher codimension: With $A$ as before, we consider augmentations $\lambda\colon A\to \mco$ such that local ring $A_\fp$ is regular, for $\fp\colonequals \Ker \lambda$.
+Motivated by number theory, in \cite{Iyengar/Khare/Manning:2024a} we generalized the above definition and defined congruence modules in higher codimension.
+With $A$ as before, we consider augmentations $\lambda\colon A\to \mco$ such that local ring $A_\fp$ is regular (the classical situation recalled above is when we assume it is a field), for $\fp\colonequals \Ker \lambda$.
 The Krull dimension of $A_\fp$, denoted $c$ in the sequel, is known as the codimension (or the height) of $\fp$; the classical situation concerns the case $c=0$.
 In this generality, the \emph{congruence module} of a finitely generated $A$-module $M$, again denoted $\cmod_\lambda(M)$, is the cokernel of the map

 induced by the quotient map $M\to M/\fp M$.
 Here$\tfree{(-)}$ denotes passage to the torsion-free quotient, as an $\mco$-module; see Section~\ref{se:congruence-ideals} for details and antecedents of this map in local algebra.
 We develop some of the purely commutative algebraic properties of this invariant in \cite{Iyengar/Khare/Manning:2024a}, and obtain a generalization to higher codimensions of the numerical criterion of Wiles, Lenstra, and Diamond; see \cite{Wiles:1995, Lenstra:1995, Diamond:1997}.